roblabs/gdal-docker/README.md

 docker run -it --rm -v "$(pwd)":/data $GDAL_DOCKER_IMAGE gdalinfo --formats | grep PDF
 ```

 You can also see the size of the Docker images.
-The OSGEO is efficieint, and my versions of Docker is fairly heavy.
-Another reason to use the OSGEO version OSGEO Docker images.
+The OSGEO is efficient in size, and my versions of Docker are fairly heavy in `MB`:   Another reason to use the OSGEO version OSGEO Docker images.

 ``` bash
 osgeo/gdal                          alpine-normal-latest   2e34ee8518a5        2 months ago        156MB